photomanja/itis_redesign/_news/2021-07-30_reflection_properties.md

 ---
 date: 2021-07-30
-title: "Reflection Properties of the Human Skin From 40 to 110 GHz: A Confirmation Study"
+title: Reflection Properties of the Human Skin From 40 to 110 GHz: A Confirmation Study
 short_title: Reflection Properties
 prime_author: Andreas Christ
 authors: |